andrew/ultimate-awesome/README.md

 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-pastes](https://github.com/james-see/awesome-pastes) - List of all the pastebins across all protocols (Tor, ZeroNet, etc.).
 - [awesome-linux-minimalism](https://github.com/knassar702/awesome-linux-minimalism) - Awesome linux minimalism suggestions.
+- [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
+Khmer is a language used by Cambodia.
 - [awesome-pentest](https://github.com/shieldfy/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.